 Foreigners often go to China and expect it to be like the West.
 It isn’t.
 Teachers (and workers in general) often do not have the same working hours we have here and there is lots of bureaucratic red tape.
 But despite the

 difficulties, it is an unforgettable experience, exposing you to a completely different life and giving you the chance to make lifelong friends and to challenge yourself.

 Teaching Resources for Non-Teachers

-these are also monthly magazines that provide tons of info on these cities:
+these are also monthly magazines that provide tons of info on these two major cities:

-• www.chinatefl.com (mostly university job links, but also has some other schools).
+China TEFL Network (mostly university job links, but the site also has some other schools).